This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Blood pressure (BP)

 is the force of blood moving against the walls of your child's arteries.
-The normal BP range for your child depends on his age, height, and sex.
-BP readings are usually written as 2 numbers.
+A normal BP for your child depends on his or her age and height.
+BP readings are written as 2 numbers.
 The first or top number is called systolic BP.
 The second or bottom number is called diastolic BP.
-You may need to check your child's blood pressure at home if he has high blood pressure.
-Ask your child's healthcare provider how often to measure his BP.
+You may need to check your child's BP at home if he has high or low BP.
+Ask your child's healthcare provider how often to measure his or her BP.

 How to check your child's BP: